mattbator/ts2019/index.rst

 Following the General Session on Tuesday morning, you will be able to access the **Hands on Learning** lab content.

 Labs are designed to be completed by each individual, not in groups.
-Each Nutanix employee **Hands on Learning** participant must complete the listed **Required Labs** as well as a minimum of 1 **Sponsored Lab**.
-You should be able to complete 2-4 additional **Optional Labs** by the end of the day Wednesday.
+Each Nutanix employee registered for the **Hands on Learning** track must complete the :ref:`era` and :ref:`flow` labs, as well as a minimum of 1 **Sponsored Lab**.
+You should be able to complete 2-4 additional labs by the end of the day Wednesday.

 **For each lab you complete & validate, you'll be entered into a raffle to win a** `complete Raspberry Pi 3 kit <https://www.aboxtek.com/products/abox-raspberry-pi-3b-16gb>`_!